User Guide: RTK Base Station

 - Press Ok and Save Configuration.

-- In a few minutes, you should see the Position mode change to Fixed.
+- Within a few minutes, the Position Mode should change to Fixed.

 There are 3 ways to determine the coordinates of the base station.